 There also are bonuses for meeting sales goals and for getting clients to extend their training sessions when an agreement reaches its end.

-There certainly is money to be made working for a large fitness company, but owning your own business or working as an independent contractor is the way for certified personal trainers to make the most money.
-Experienced trainers working for themselves can expect to earn between $50 and $100 per session, depending on geographic location.
+There certainly is money to be made working for a large fitness company but owning your own business or working as an independent contractor is the way for certified personal trainers to make the most money.
+Experienced trainers working for themselves can earn between $50 and $100 per session, depending on geographic location.

 Independent contractors and business owners have total control of their work schedule, the hourly rate they elect to charge, and where they do their work.
-And ISSA studies have shown that salaries for personal trainers who are independent contractors can be up to 10 times more than those of fitness professionals who work for someone else.
+Salaries for personal trainers who are independent contractors could be significantly more than those of fitness professionals who work for someone else.
 As an independent trainer, you set your rates and don’t owe a percentage of your earnings to the gym.

 One way to work as an independent contractor is to "rent" space at a nearby gym to train clients.
-In this instance, the gym receives in the area of 10 percent of the personal trainer's fee for use of the facility.
+In this instance, the gym receives around 10 percent of the personal trainer's fee for the use of the facility.
 But these types of arrangements are becoming less common.

 The best way to gain independence—and maximize income—is to own a small business.
 As daunting as that might sound to some, it doesn't necessarily take a major financial commitment to create a successful business.

-Some trainers have elected to set up gyms in their own homes and have the clients come to them.
+An independent personal trainer may elect to set up a gym in their own home and have the clients come to them.
 Again, there are upfront costs, but there is room for a big return on the investment.

-Regardless of the direction one goes, maximizing earning potential involves spending a little money up front in order to get a bigger return.
-Independent contractors should be prepared to purchase business cards and to invest in various forms of marketing and advertising.
+Regardless of the direction one goes, maximizing earning potential involves spending a little money up front to get a bigger return.
+Independent contractors should be prepared to purchase business cards and invest in various forms of marketing and advertising.

 Social media can play a major role in maximizing income.
-More and more fitness professionals are posting video and workout demonstrations on the likes of YouTube, Instagram, and Facebook to increase their exposure and reach potential clients.
+More and more fitness professionals are posting video and workout demonstrations on YouTube, TikTok, Instagram, and Facebook to increase their exposure and reach potential clients.

 Like most professional fields, those who serve as specialists in the fitness industry can expect to be compensated accordingly.
-There are people who proclaim that nothing but the best will do, and they are willing to pay for it.
+Some people proclaim that nothing but the best will do and are willing to pay for it.
 There are avenues for certified personal trainers to help gain the distinction of being among the best in their field.

 The reality is that there remains a growing need for certified personal trainers.
-Opportunity and financial success are there for those who commit to learning the practical and scientific methods that lead to good health and proper fitness.
+Opportunity and financial success exist for those who commit to learning the practical and scientific methods that lead to good health and proper fitness.